intracom-telecom-sdn/jscheduler-go/README.md

 "threadNameRegex1;;cpuPool1::threadNameRegex2;threadPriority2;::..."
 ```

-The `cpuPool` field follows the `taskset` command syntax, i.e. they it is a numerical list of processors separated by commas and may include ranges.
+The `cpuPool` field follows the `taskset` command syntax, i.e. it is a numerical list of processors separated by commas and may include ranges.
 For example `1,3,10-16:2` stands for the CPUS 1,3,10,12,14,16.